ls-ramos/iot-simulation/README.md

 ## IOT Konker demonstration
-This project is a simple simulation of a iot application with the konker plataform using the mqtt protocol for communication.
+This project is a simple simulation of a iot application with the konker platform using the mqtt protocol for communication.

 In this project, the simulated scenario is a smart house where the user can control the lights and the house cleaning robot with his phone.
 It is also simulated that the house has a presence sensor that can tell if the user is in the house or not (the phone could also be used for this, but in this simulation the presence sensor was modeled as another device).
 With these sensors the app also turns off the lights automatically for the user if he leaves the house with the lights on and also if the cleaning robot is turned off when the user leaves the house, the app notifies the user asking if he wants to turn on the robot.